 (PDF, 17 pages)

-The ELP standards are developed for grades K, 1, 2-3, 4-5, 6-8, and 9-12.
-The standards highlight the critical language, knowledge about language, and skills using language that are in college-and-career-ready standards and that are necessary for English language learners (ELLs) to be successful in schools.
-Also, the standards include correspondences to the practices identified in the Common Core State Standards and in the Next Generation Science Standards.
+The new ELP standards highlight the critical language, knowledge about language, and skills using language that are in college-and-career-ready standards and that are necessary for English language learners (ELLs) to be successful in schools.
+The standards also include correspondences to the Practices and Standards identified in the Common Core State Standards and in the Next Generation Science Standards.

 Or jump to a section: